jpcampos/camp-demo/README.md

 ```
 The application is configured to use H2 in file database, therefore a new db file will be created when the application runs first and therefore the information (booking information) will remain persisted even if the application is brought down.

-## Application running on cloud

-The application is build and deployed on a CI pipeline using github actions , running on a docker compose unit of springboot+postgres .
-The application REST API docs that detail the REST endpoints can be accessed here : [Cloud Reservation System](http://66.42.67.233:8090/swagger-ui.html)
-For more details on the CI pipeline see [below](README.md#continuous-integration-build).
+ To run the application with Docker compose please see [here](README.md#docker-build)

+### How to use the application and Endpoints
+All API documentation along with examples with how to use it is here->  [REST API DOCS](CAMPDEMO.md)

 ## RESTAPI docs
   The URLS provided are assumed to come from the root of the server application, for demo purposes [http://localhost:8080](http://localhost:8080)
   The API documentation can also be seen via swagger 2.
 If the application is running locally, it can be accessed via [Swagger 2](http://localhost:8080/swagger-ui.html)

-   ### How to use the application and Endpoints
-   All API documentation along with examples with how to use it is here->  [REST API DOCS](CAMPDEMO.md)

 # Design